Nobelz/CampusGroups-Bot/README.md

 Download the bot.py file to your computer.
 In terminal, navigate to its folder.

 ## Running Instructions ##
-Begin running at least a minute before 7:00 AM.
-The program will wait/keep running until 7:00 AM to register you for your classes.
+Begin running at least 5 minutes before your selected time.
+The program will wait/keep running until the time you want.

     python bot.py